Ontario Graduate Scholarship (OGS) Program

 Master's students may receive the scholarship for a maximum of two years.
 Doctoral students may receive the scholarship for a maximum of four years.
 Both are subject to a lifetime maximum of six years per student.

-In addition, OGS guidelines restrict students to a lifetime maximum of six years of government-funded awards and prohibit students from holding an OGS and another government-funded award concurrently.
+In addition, OGS guidelines restrict students to a lifetime maximum of six years of government-funded awards and prohibit students from holding an OGS and other government funding concurrently.

 - Ontario Graduate Scholarship Program (OGS)